sportdb/football.db/football-to-sqlite/README.md

 Note: For now you CANNOT update match files, that is, if you try to add the same match twice (assuming with updated scores or such), the match reader will fail for now.
-The workaround for now is to always re-create/re-build your database from zero / scratch.
+The workaround is to always re-create/re-build your database from zero / scratch for now.